optimamodel/Nutrition/LOCALIZATION.md

 3. Use Poedit or anything else to modify the `po` files
 4. Run `update_json_files.sh` to generate new `json` files from the `po` files
 5. Commit the `json` files to the repository

+### Translation synchronization

+As mentioned above, the `sync_backend_po.py` script copies translations from the databook into the backend and frontend.
+However, it also copies translations from the backend into the frontend.
+Therefore, it is able to keep all of the `.po` files synchronized.
+However, synchronizing the frontend also requires converting from and to `json` files.
+The `update_backend_po.sh` script automates all required steps, and should be run whenever any translations are changed.